the-ge/thege.hodgepodge.launcher/README.md

 - [x] Fix compactRepresentation height when placed on vertical panel.
 - [x] Add configuration for the user avatar size.
 - [x] Add 'Start in:' setting (Favorites/All Applications/Deveopment/Education/...)
-- [X] ~~Test if adding (again) the i18nContext to the singleton helps with the 'Applications' and 'Places' translations.
-If not, get them from KDE Kicker.~~ - Nope, not working.
+- [x] Test if adding (again) the i18nContext to the singleton helps with the 'Applications' and 'Places' translations.
+If not, get them from KDE Kicker. - **Nope, not working.**
-- [ ] Add contributor column to the translations table.
+- [ ] ~~Add contributor column to the translations table.~~ If translations are added by PRs, their authors become contributors automatically.
+Put on hold until a need appears.
 - [x] Add proper credits.
 - [x] Add explanations to the README utilities section.
 - [x] Add utility to pack the plasmoid for KDE Store